 Rich Fury/Forum Photos via Getty Images

 While Push might be dishing top-tier coke raps, Kanye West used his appearances on It’s Almost Dry to speak on his personal life.
-Ye uses these brief appearances on the project to address his highly publicized familial issues on both “Rock N Roll” and “Dreamin Of The Past.”
+Ye uses these brief spots on the project to address his highly-publicized familial issues on both “Rock N Roll” and “Dreamin Of The Past.”

 On the former, the rapper brings religious references to seemingly tie into his co-parenting situation with Kim Kardashian.
 “Born in the manger, the son of a stranger / When daddy’s not home, the family’s in danger,” Ye raps.